-We verify the information and calculate your taxes.
-We file the taxes and set up direct debit for the payment of the tax so you do not need to go to a Spanish bank physically to pay the tax.
+We will verify the information and calculate your taxes and send you a draft.
+When you are happy with the calculation, we file the taxes and set up direct debit for the payment of the tax so you do not need to go to a Spanish bank physically to pay the tax.

 When you use your property for own purposes apart from renting it, you are also obliged to declare “imputed income tax” for the property once a year.
 We are also happy to help you with your yearly Non-Resident Income Tax Return for the days you have used the property for your own needs.
 Please click here to read more about the imputed tax – NRIT.